chintanp/ChargEval/docs/source/arch.rst

 Logging
 ^^^^^^^
-EVI-DSS uses AWS CloudWatch as centralized log destination for all systems.
+ChargEval uses AWS CloudWatch as centralized log destination for all systems.
 Logs are sent from docker containers (evides, simman, resview, redis, nginx, flyway, tripgen) as well as from the launched EC2 instances tripgen and eviabm.
 Using a centralized log destination allows for log persistance and long term analytical capabilities.
 The :code:`tripgen` logging allows for debugging, using queries.
 For example, the query below shows results in the log entry for origin = 98108, and destination = 98624, shown in :numref:`cw_insight_odtripgen`.The factors that affect the vehicle choice can be examined to verify their validity.

 .. code-block:: sql